 “Owner” shall have the meaning set forth in the preamble to this Agreement.

-“Owner Delay” means any delay by Owner in performing obligations under this Agreement, which delay materially and adversely affects Contractor’s cost, schedule, or other performance under this Agreement.
+“Owner Delay” means any delay by Owner or Construction Manager in performing obligations under this Agreement, which delay materially and adversely affects Contractor’s cost, schedule, or other performance under this Agreement.

-“Owner Indemnitees” means Owner, [Lender,] Construction Manager, and its [and their respective] Affiliates, successors, assigns, officers, members, managers, directors and employees.
+.

 “Owner Supplied Equipment” shall mean all machinery, equipment, computer hardware and software, apparatus, materials, articles, drawings, designs, plans and things of all kinds to be provided by the Equipment Vendors under the Equipment Vendor Contracts.